 For simple systems of logic we can decide the truth value of a statement by mere use of truth tables.
-Rather quickly this is not enough when expressing more complex systems of logic.
-Though it took our ancestors a couple of millenniums to give us the formalistic tools to express only the simplest of logical statements the basic elements of the so-called formal axiomatic theories are quite simple.
+Rather quickly this turns out not to be enough when expressing more complex systems of logic.
+Though it took our ancestors a couple of millennia to give us the formalistic tools to express even the simplest of logical statements, the basic elements of the so-called formal axiomatic theories are quite simple.
 Cf. [4], pp. 34ff.

 The branch of logic known as propositional calculus is simple to understand and serves well when introducing the concept of axiomatic theories.
-The abstract concept of propositions, i.e. the abstract denotation of sentences like "Jones is communist" and "Jones is an atheis", and a few logical connectives, e.g. $\neg$ and $\Rightarrow$ , can be put together with one of more rules of inference in a proper way and thus form a calculus.
+The abstract concept of propositions, i.e. the abstract denotation of sentences like "Jones is a communist" and "Jones is an atheist", and a few logical connectives, e.g. \neg and \Rightarrow , can be combined with one of more rules of inference in a proper way and thus form a calculus.
 The combined logical statements can express many types of statements, the truth of which we can determine by use of truth tables.
 We extend these concepts in the following manner.
-We define a formal theory $\mathcal L$ when the following conditions are satisfied:
+We define a formal theory $\mathcal L$ when the following conditions are satisfied:5